Enjoy well-crafted Adelaida District wines at Paso Robles winery’s Peachy Canyon tasting room.

 The initial Sixmilebridge plantings included five Bordeaux red varietals, Zinfandel, and Sauvignon Blanc.
 The current vineyard manager, Hillary Yount, and her husband, Anthony Yount, who makes the wines (his day job is at highly regarded Denner Vineyards), say they relish the challenge of creating wines from the steep limestone-laden slopes here.
 As seen in the photo below, some of the stone is pink.

-I like this quote by Anthony on the Sixmilebridge website: “. . . it really only makes sense to make a wine that is terroir driven if your vineyard has something interesting to say.
+I like this quote by Anthony on the Sixmilebridge website about terroir, the French term for the combination of soil, climate, and other factors that influence wines: “We, as winemakers, always talk about terroir…but it really only makes sense to make a wine that is terroir driven if your vineyard has something interesting to say.
 This site has something interesting to say, and it says it very loudly.”
-The wines Jim poured on my recent visit spoke loudly as well – I particularly appreciated the scintillating conversation my palate had with the 2016 Estate Cabernet Sauvignon.
+The wines at two tastings within a year spoke loudly – I particularly appreciated my palate’s scintillating conversation with the Estate Cabernet Sauvignon on the first visit and the Malbec-dominant Incantation on the second.
 I’m not the only one, either.
-The Cabernet and other two inaugural reds, the 2016 Estate Cuvée Bordeaux blend and the Zinfandel-dominant 2016 Paladin, have already sold out.
+Both wines sold out within months of release.